Exploring Localization for Self-supervised Fine-grained Contrastive Learning: Introduction

 \section{Introduction}

 Learning visual representations without supervision by leveraging pretext tasks has become increasingly popular.
 Various learning approaches such as colorization \cite{eccv2016coloring}, Rel-Loc~\cite{noroozi2016unsupervised}, Rot-Pred~\cite{iclr2018rotation} have been proposed to learn such representations.
 The objective of these pretext tasks is to capture invariant features through predicting transformations applied to the same image.
 More recently, self-supervised representation learning has witnessed significant progress by the use of contrastive loss~\cite{hadsell2006dimensionality,logeswaran2018efficient,henaff2019data, cvpr2020moco, 2020simclr}.
 Despite that contrastive-based methods have even outperformed supervised methods under some circumstances, their success has largely been confined to large-scale general-purpose datasets (coarse-grained) such as ImageNet~\cite{krizhevsky2012imagenet}.
-Little to no effort has been made to adapt representations learned on coarse-grained settings to fine-grained settings utilizing unlabeled fine-grained datasets during pre-training.
-We argue that current contrastive learning methods only work on coarse-grained iconic images with large foreground objects residing in the background with informative discriminative texture (e.g., ImageNet) but perform poorly when background texture provides little clue (e.g., CUB~\cite{wah2011caltech}) for fine-grained separation.
+We argue that current contrastive learning methods only work on coarse-grained iconic images with large foreground objects residing in the background with informative discriminative texture (\textit{e.g.,} ImageNet) but perform poorly when background texture provides little clue (\textit{e.g.,} CUB-200-2011~\cite{wah2011caltech}) for fine-grained separation.